The Credibility Gap: What International Buyers Need Before Committing

 Key Takeaways

-- International buyers purchased **$53.3 billion** in U.S. properties in 2023
+- International buyers purchased $42.0 billion in U.S. existing homes in the year to March 2024

 - The credibility gap requires 6 specific trust elements